SciCompKL/CoDiPack/documentation/developer/simpleTape.md

 **Full code:**
 \snippet developer/simpleTape.cpp Simple Tape

-The implementation of CoDiPack tape starts with two things:
+The implementation of CoDiPack tape starts with two things,
  - deciding on a taping strategy and the data layout as well as
- - the codi:ReverseTapeInterface
+ - the codi:ReverseTapeInterface.

-Here we start first with the discussion about the data layout.
+We start with the discussion of the data layout.
 In order to keep things simple we want to implement an operator taping approach that stores the primal input values of each operation.
 The identifiers are not managed, we will simply generate a new one whenever required.

-An operator taping approach will break down all statements in the program to its operations for the AD tool.
-A statement like `w = sqrt( a * a + b * b)` will be broken down into the single assignment code
+An operator taping approach will break down all statements in the program to their operations for the AD tool.
+A statement like `w = sqrt(a * a + b * b)` will be broken down into the single assignment code
 ```
   t1 = a * a;
   t2 = b * b;